jeliigis/final-project-jbns/README.md

 By combining year and region as one observation unit, we were able to use those columns as identifiers for merging the dataset later.

+To view the entire process, you can take a look at our [Jupyter Notebook](./scripts/hospital_costs_new.ipynb).

 <h2> Data analysis and visualization</h2>
 When analyzing and visualizing the data, we used libraries such as pyplot and scikit-learn.
 This has enabled us to choose a wide variety of analysis and visualisation approaches in order to present the key messages as precisely and concisely as possible.

+The files for data analysis and visualisation can be found under [pages](./pages).